-But this is a far from perfect world.
-Unexpected bills come up, earnings go down, we find ourselves in a financial bind and usually one of the first parts of the budget to stop getting funded is the Christmas fund.
+But this is far from a perfect world.
+Unexpected bills come up, earnings go down, we find ourselves in a financial bind, and usually, one of the first parts of the budget to stop getting funded is the Christmas fund.
 Not only does it stop getting funded, but what we did manage to save gets used to pay daily bills.

 My Family’s Story

 How did I do it?
-I got very creative and thought outside the box and at the very last minute my husband got called in for an afternoon of overtime work and that paycheck arrived the day before Christmas.
+I got very creative and thought outside the box, and at the very last minute, my husband got called in for an afternoon of overtime work and that paycheck arrived the day before Christmas.
 It helped pay for a few items I had not yet gotten.

 How To Plan A Christmas To Remember On A Super Tight Budget: The Series